bjornedstrom/fall-from-grace/README.md

 NOTE: This config format is much likely to change during development.

-fall-from-grace is configured in the single configuration file `/etc/fall-from-grace.conf`.
+fall-from-grace is (typically) configured in the single configuration file `/etc/fall-from-grace.conf`.
 Each process to monitor has a YAML fragment, as below:

     conkeror:
       cmdline: xulrunner-bin .*conkeror
       children: 1 # optionally check all children, defaults to false
+      final: 1 # see below for details
       actions:
         rmem > 500m: exec notify-send "conkeror is using too much ram" rmem > 900m: term